 The Maasai Mara reserve is one of the world’s most famous and recognizable safari destinations.
-For the past decades, it has seen a continuous growth in high-volume, low-revenue tourism.
-Local communities have very little to gain from this, while wildlife has only to suffer.
+For the past decades, it has seen continuous growth in high-volume, low-revenue tourism.
+Local communities have very little to gain from this, while the wildlife has only to suffer.
 Overcrowding is becoming a major issue.
 In the 1980s, there were less than 300 beds in lodges in the Mara.
 Now, there are over 3,000 in 25 permanent lodges.

 The Maasai - Photo by Paul

 Ethnicity, cultural heritage and traditions are affected as well.
 The Maasai people, once nomadic pastoralists, are losing their farming lands and are forced to move in more permanent settlements.
 Their livestock is no longer roaming freely on the Maasai Mara’s plains, causing an alarming imbalance that’s affecting the wildlife.